College football's 50 best players in 2018

 Key stat: 15 tackles for loss; No. 31 in McShay mock

 Allen had a standout performance on a defense filled with playmakers, leading his team with 15 tackles for loss while finishing second on his team with 6.5 sacks and adding 11 quarterback hurries.
-His big-time performance is not isolated to this season.
-Allen ranks in the top 10 in school history in career tackles for loss and sacks.
-Allen earned second-team All-ACC honors this season.
+His big-time performance is not isolated to this season: Allen ranks in the top 10 in school history in career tackles for loss and sacks.
+He earned second-team All-ACC honors this season.

 42. BENNY SNELL JR.